-- Each member needs to be a B.A.S.S. member and Georgia BASS Federation Nation.
+- Each member needs to be a B.A.S.S. member and Georgia BASS Federation Nation member.
 Members are not required to own a boat; however, members and/or prospective members are responsible for maintaining a minimum of $300,000 of liability insurance on all boats used at Club functions.
 The Executive Board has the right to verify proof of insurance at the time of membership or whenever deemed necessary.

 - If a member cannot attend the meeting and wishes to fish, he must contact the Tournament Director or Board Member prior to the drawings of partners or no later than 24 hours after the meeting.